 Focusing on higher weekly mileage will really prepare your body to race the marathon distance.
 The increased training volume will cause adaptation on the cellular level, meaning you’ll be fitter and faster simply by running more.
-Gradually building over time will help you avoid injury, add just a few miles per week and on some weeks step back (dropping mileage by 10-20%) to allow your body to adapt to the new load.
+Gradually building over time will help you avoid injury, add just a few miles per week.
+It’s important to also incorporate some “step back” weeks where you drop mileage or training volume by 10-20% to allow your body to recover and adapt to the new load.

 A great way to increase your training volume without running increasingly longer distances (although this may also be necessary depending on the weekly mileage you’re shooting for) is to run multiple times a day.
 One of my best training days was a twenty mile day (counted as one of my 20 milers) that included a 7 mile morning run, a five mile race pacing a friend with a mile warm up and a second seven mile run in the afternoon.
 By the time I got to that third run my legs didn’t want to go, much like the feeling at mile 23 in the marathon.
 Running multiple times a day can help you learn to run on tired legs.